simc4-u/Camera-Calibration-Auto-Calib/README.md

 extrinsic parameters for each image.
-Finally, these parameters, along with radial distortion coefficients, are refined using the Levenberg-Marquardt optimization algorithm to minimize re- projection error.
-The pipeline of the entire implementation can be found in the report below.
+Finally, these parameters, along with radial distortion coefficients, are refined using the Levenberg-Marquardt optimization algorithm to minimize re- projection error.The pipeline of the entire implementation can be found in the report below.

 Report Link: - https://drive.google.com/file/d/13HsdwWuA8Zq7M5G5mxl2rAoO3xD7zAqP/view?usp=sharing